karaxnim/karax/guide/Introduction.md

 setRenderer createDom
 ```
 No manual DOM manipulation required!
-Just update the variable and everything magically updates.
+Just change the variable and everything magically updates.

+You may notice that this time our `proc` has two arguments.
+You can see the Karax documentation for information on VNode, but the `Event` type is from the `dom` module in the stdlib.
+It is defined similarly to a DOM event in Javascript.

 ### Composing and Reusability
 Unlike other web frameworks, Karax doesn't have explicit components.